Hurricane season begins as Agatha makes landfall in Mexico

 How can Hurricane Agatha in the Pacific impact Florida?

-The agency has predicted up to 21 named storms where wind speeds reach over 39mph, with up to 10 of them that could become hurricanes with wind speeds that could reach over 74mph.
+NOAA predicts there will be up to 21 named storms, where wind speeds over 39mph, with six to ten becoming hurricanes, with winds more than 74 mph.

-According to scientists at the University of Colorado’s Tropical Meteorology Project, the busy hurricane season in 2022 is driven by an absence of El Nino – a weather pattern where high winds sweep across the southern US and have been shown to help decrease tropical cyclone activity - and higher-than-average sea temperatures throughout the Atlantic Ocean.
+Part of the reason is the ongoing La Niña phenomenon in the Pacific Ocean, which can increase hurricane frequency in the Atlantic.
+In addition, the agency blames warmer surface water temperatures on the Atlantic Ocean and Caribbean Sea, which can help power up a storm’s intensity.

+Hurricane season begins in June and usually peaks in early autumn.
+The average season has around 14 named storms, seven hurricanes and three hurricanes at Category 3 or stronger.

 Register for free to continue reading